galaxyproject/iwc/best_practices/running_workflows.md

 - You did not even remember that different versions exist.

 ## Keeping workflow versions
-### Follow sensible conventions on keeping multiple workflow versions
+### Follow sensible conventions on keeping multiple workflow versions.

 Developers should keep most of the workflow versions for record-keeping.